Last Updated: July 24, 2020

 It’s helpful to know the official status of your refund.
 Here’s how to find out:

-See Locating a Refund for more details.
+See our page Locating a Refund for more details.

 Once you know the status of your refund, you can narrow down what might have happened.